-Our list of Top 10 Shopping in Phuket Town presents a broard choice of shopping opportunities featuring modern department stores, local markets, bazaar-like emporiums and stylish boutiques that are all very popular and well-stocked.
+Our list of the best shopping in Phuket Town presents an eclectic choice of shopping opportunities featuring modern department stores, local markets, bazaar-like emporiums and stylish boutiques that have all in common to be very popular and well-stocked.

 - Phuket FantaSea Cultural Theme Park